Nursing 406 - Adult Health Care » Spring 2020 » Chapter 32 Quiz

 C. The bone marrow is stimulated by low oxygen levels in the blood and stimulates erythropoietin, maturing the red blood cells.

-D. The kidneys sense low oxygen levels in the blood and stimulate erythropoietin, stimulating the marrow to produce more red blood cells.
+D. he brain senses low oxygen levels in the blood and stimulates hemoglobin, which binds to more red blood cells.

 Question #54